jamieernest/Dell-Inspiron-7501-Hackintosh/README.md

 #### TL;DR

-- Prepare an Mac installer in USB with [GibMacOS](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/)
+- Prepare an Mac installer in USB with [macrecovery](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/)
 - Go to the [releases](https://github.com/jamieernest/Dell-Inspiron-7501-Hackintosh/releases) and download the lastest version
 - Replace EFI folder in USB EFI partition with the EFI folder from the zip file
-- If you are using intel wifi add the proper intel wifi kexts from the zip file in the folder to EFI/OC/Kexts and do the same if you are using a Broadcomm card.
-Check [dortania's guide]() if you are unclear which one you are using.
+- If you are using Intel wifi go to [Dell-Inspiron-7501-Hackintosh/Intel Wifi](https://github.com/jamieernest/Dell-Inspiron-7501-Hackintosh/tree/master/Intel%20Wifi/) select the correct folder for the MacOS version you are installing and copy the kexts to EFI/OC/Kexts and do the same, but from [the Broadcomm folder](https://github.com/jamieernest/Dell-Inspiron-7501-Hackintosh/tree/master/Broadcomm%20Wifi) if you are using a Broadcomm card.
+Check [dortania's guide](https://dortania.github.io/OpenCore-Install-Guide/find-hardware.html#network-controller-models) if you are unclear which one you are using.
-- Go into config.plist with [ProperTree](https://github.com/corpnewt/ProperTree) and change the SystemProductName (Type), SystemSerialNumber (Serial), MLB (Board Serial) and SystemUUID (SmUUID) which is generated using [GenSMBIOS.](https://github.com/corpnewt/GenSMBIOS) (Press 1, then 3 then type MacBookPro16,1)
+- Open EFI/OC/config.plist with [ProperTree](https://github.com/corpnewt/ProperTree) and change the SystemSerialNumber (Serial), MLB (Board Serial) and SystemUUID (SmUUID) which is generated using [GenSMBIOS.](https://github.com/corpnewt/GenSMBIOS) (Press 1, then 3 then type MacBookPro16,1)
 - If you are using a Broadcomm card enable the quirk "ExtendBTFeatureFlags"
 - Press Ctrl+R in ProperTree and select EFI/OC to register the wifi kexts you added to the config.plist
 - Boot into USB and select MacOS installer
 - In the installer open disk utility and format the SSD to APFS. <strong>YOU WILL LOSE ALL THE DATA THAT IS ON IT</strong>
-- If you're using intel wifi or other non broadcomm card you can use your android device and use USB tethering for the installation.
+- If you're using Intel wifi or other non Broadcomm card you can use your android device and use USB tethering for the installation.
 - When you are booted in you need to mount EFI partition and replace it with USB's EFI using [Hackintool](https://github.com/headkaze/Hackintool/releases) or [MountEFI](https://github.com/corpnewt/MountEFI)
-- For Intel wifi users, follow [Intel's guide](https://openintelwireless.github.io) to init your wifi

 #### Sleep
-<del>For now when I use sleep there will be a lot of heat coming out of the laptop (probably from dGpu even if I turned it off using -wegnoegpu and the SSDTs) but if anyone has a fix feel free to reply to the issue</del> Fixed in 0.6.4!
+Sleep works, however when it wakes from sleep the dGPU goes nuts and causes a lot of heat, I don't recommend using sleep.

 ## Credits